krishnansai/Port-forwading/README.md

 # Port-forwading
-This tool is help us to create a server and port forwarding it
+This tool is help us to create a server and port forwarding it and tansfer the file to one system to another system easyly

 we can run with terminal